Diabetes: Cliff Notes Version

 Insulin is produced in the pancreas.
 The pancreas has a specific set of cells called beta cells that are responsible for making insulin.
 In a Type I diabetics development, the beta cells become deactivated.
 Thus, the body is left unable to properly metabolize carbohydrates.
 The cause of this immune reaction is still left to be discovered.

-Glucose is the #1 building block of carbohydrates in the food you eat, and once broken down in your stomach, is distributed through your blood to be delivered to your cells.
+Glucose is the #1 building block of carbohydrates in the food you eat, and once broken down in your stomach and pushed through to your small intestine, is distributed through your blood to be delivered to your cells.
 Without insulin to initiate your cell’s uptake of the newly available fuel, it remains trapped in your blood.

 For type I diabetics, exogenous (from pumps/injections/pills etc) insulin is the only way for them to efficiently transport the sugar from their blood into their cells.